dressel/ErgodicControl.jl/docs/trajectory_manager.rst

 ============
 The :code:`initializer` field must be a subtype of the abstract `Initializer` type.

 A good option is the :code:`ConstantInitializer`, which just sets every action to the provided value and uses a forward Euler method to determine the trajectory.
-Below is an example when the controls are in :math:`\mathbb{R}^n`.
+Below is an example when the control inputs are in :math:`\mathbb{R}^2`.
 ::

     tm.initializer = ConstantInitializer([0.0,0.0])